Does the registry make our communities safer? What areas of the registry can be changed to improve effectiveness, if any?

 You are NOT your label.
 Just because you made a poor decision in your past doesn’t mean that you’re less than human.
 We are all human and deserve compassion, forgiveness, and acceptance.

-SORNA affects not only sex offenders, but also their loved ones.
+SORNA affects not only former offenders, but also their loved ones.

 “Most family members of RSOs (86%) reported that SORN has caused stress in their lives, 77% often felt a sense of isolation, and 49% often felt afraid for their own safety due to public disclosure of the sex offender’s status.
 Half had lost friends or a close relationship as a result of community notification, and 66% said that shame and embarrassment often kept them from engaging in community activities.” – Collateral Damage: Family Members of Registered Sex Offenders